TURBO BUILDS 101

-Turbo Parts Explained -
+Turbo Parts Explained for Dummies -

 Turbo: A turbo works by providing a ‘boosted’ amount of air flow through the engine.
 In addition to the standard intake air flow, the turbo also utilizes air flow from the exhaust to power the engine.
 When choosing an appropriate turbo, there are many turbo options to choose from.
 You can get a small turbo, for quick spool & low-RPM power but that may have power limitations.
 Or, you can go with a big turbo which may take some time to spool & get power, but can take you to maybe 600, 700 or 800HP (really whatever desired HP you’re shooting for).
 “Spool” is referring to the time it takes for the turbo to speed up enough to create positive boost pressure.
 (That’s when you feel it go fast)